alexhagiopol/multiscale-CNN-classifier/README.md

 |                       |                                               |

 #### Training
+To train the model architecture above, I set up CUDA and cuDNN on my Ubuntu machine and trained using an NVIDIA GTX 980Ti.
+I used a batch size of 128, 0.0002 learning rate, 75% dropout likelihood, and 10 epochs.
+After each epoch, I check if the accuracy achieved is the highest ever, and I save the model if so.
+This aloows me to keep the best weights configuration after each epoch.
+This training configuration takes about 15 minutes on my GPU.

 #### Solution Approach

+My highest validation and test accuracies are 94%.
+In spite of implementing data augmentation and other techniques suggested by the literature, I was not able to achieve an accuracy above human performance of 98%.
+My solution approach was to first implement the unmodified LeNet architecture with which I was not able to achieve above 85% accuracy.
+Next, I implemented Sermanet & LeCun's
+2011 paper on my own, and achieved 93% accuracy.
+I improved that architecture by adding dropoout which was developed 3 years after
+Sermanet and LeCun published their paper.
+I then searched the Internet for more optimized implementations to push my accuracy higher.
+I saw Vivek Yadav's blog post where he suggests doubling the number of convolutional layers in addition to adding regularization to the network.
+I implemented these changes and achieved 94% accuracy.
+The key insight from the literature on this topic is the multi-scale convolutional approach.
+The idea is to create a network that learns high-abstraction, mid-abstraction, and low-abstraction image features to perform classification.
+This is why the outputs of the first, second, and third convolutional groups are flattened and concatenated before fully-connected layers.
+The final result will be based on an evaluation of all levels of feature abstraction.

+It's still a mystery to me why my accuracy is so low.
+I am still investigating.

 #### Acquiring New Images from Outside the Dataset

+I found five images of German traffic sings from outside the dataset on the Internet.
+I then resized these images to 32x32x3.
+Unfortunately, the model was only able to correctly predict the identity of 3 of 5 signs, giving it a 60% accuracy rate.
+This accuracy is much lower than the accuracy on the test set of 94%.
+This indicates that the model has overfit the GTSRB dataset and does not properly generalize to German traffic signs in general.

 #### Performance on New Images